darkreader/darkreader/CONTRIBUTING.md

 <h2 align="center">Contributions</h2>

 <p align="center">You can contribute to and help Dark Reader in many ways.
-Read on below to learn how and thank you in advance.</p>
+Continue reading to learn how, and thank you in advance!</p>

 ## Sponsor

 <a href="https://opencollective.com/darkreader/donate" target="_blank" rel="noreferrer noopener"> <img src="https://opencollective.com/darkreader/donate/button@2x.png?color=blue" width=300 /></a>

-Sponsor the development of Dark Reader.
+Please sponsor the development of Dark Reader.

 ## Translation